jorgemedra/pci.bridge.gadget/README.md

 ![Solution content](https://github.com/souldev23/pci.bridge.gadget/blob/main/screenshoots/Finesse_Bridge%20Solution.png?raw=true)

 The project is customizable according to the requirements of the client, and this configuration is found in the files:
 * **App.config:** This file contains all the settings the service depends on to function the way you want it to.
-There are 4 configuration parameters for the Bridge application, below, it is described what each of them refers to.
+There are 4 configuration parameters for the Bridge application, below is described what each of them refers to.
-  * **ResponseTime:** It refers to the maximum waiting time that must elapse since the CRM request arrives, and until the IVR notifies the result of the bank transaction.
+  * **ResponseTime:** It refers to the maximum waiting time that must elapse since the CRM request arrives and until the IVR notifies the result of the bank transaction.
 The time is given in seconds.
   * **AfterEndIVRTime:** These are the seconds it will take to clear the Gadget data, as well as the Bridge, once the notification of the call ended sent by the IVR has been received.
   * **NotReadyTime:** It is the maximum waiting time since the Finesse Gadget notifies that the call has been transferred to the IVR, and if no other notification is received, it is taken as a missed call (this measure was taken since the transfer is to blind).
   * **Protocol:** Indicates whether the bridge will work under an open environment that is secure, or closed and insecure, since the certificate will not be used, which is created during the installation of the service.

-* **Log4net.config:** Contains the configuration of the logging library, in this file you can change the way in which the logs will be created and saved.
+* **Log4net.config:** Contains the configuration of the logging library, in this file you can change how the logs will be created and saved.

 **Note:** _To use the service in debug mode, you need to run VS 2015 as administrator_